thedropbears/git-tutorial/README.md

 It is possible that while we have been working someone has made a change to the dropbears repo.
 We want our commits added to the end of that, otherwise stuff gets confusing.

-Check for updates to ldu:
-  git fetch origin
+Check for updates to the main: git fetch origin

-Put our changes at the end of the master branch on ldu (that we just updated). git rebase origin/master
+Put our changes at the end of the main branch (that we just updated). git rebase origin/main

 You should do this periodically when you are working to make any conflicts easier to resolve.